jclark/bpf-ptpver20/README.md

 This program loads and attaches a BPF TC egress filter that sets the minor version of PTP v2 packets to 0.

-The purpose of this is to work around a defect in the ethernet PHY used by the Raspberry Pi CM4, which results in its not timestamping outgoing PTP packets with a non-zero minor version.
+The purpose of this is to work around a defect in the ethernet PHY used by the Raspberry Pi CM4, which is that an outgoing PTP packet is only timestamped if its minor version is 0.
 LinuxPTP 4.0 generates packets with a minor verson of 1, so it needs patching in order to work on the Raspberry Pi CM4.
 This program allows LinuxPTP 4.0 to work on the Raspberry Pi CM4 without patches.